-We will be showing the documentary Pay it no Mind which illuminates the life of transgender and gay rights pioneer Marsha P. Johnson.
-Through interviews conducted during her life “she recounts her life at the forefront of The Stonewall Riots in the 1960s, the creation of S.T.A.R.
+In honor of Marsha P. Johnson’s birthday, we will be showing the documentary Pay it no Mind which illuminates the life of this transgender and gay rights pioneer.
+Through personal interviews “she recounts her life at the forefront of The Stonewall Riots in the 1960s, the creation of S.T.A.R.
 (Street Transvestite Action Revolutionaries) with Sylvia Rivera in the ’70s, and [as] a New York City activist throughout the ’80s and early ’90s.”

 Pay it No Mind: The Life and Times of Marsha P. Johnson (2012) dir.
 Michael Kasino, 55 minutes, unrated, [closed captioning will be turned on during the screening]

 There will be a discussion and refreshments following the film.